laurensvdwiel/metadome/README.md

 - `Pfam-A.hmm`
 - `Pfam-A.hmm.dat`

+In case you want to generate the data to run the MetaDome webserber, you also need to manually download the `interpro-pfam.tsv` from [here](https://www.ebi.ac.uk/interpro/entry/pfam/#table) and place it in `data/raw/pfam`.

-But you can update the download links in `metadomain_configs.yaml` and the name of the output file by modifying:
+You can define the download links in `metadomain_configs.yaml` and the name of the output file by modifying:

 ```yaml
 download_links: